A Worker-Task Specialization Model for Crowdsourcing: Efficient Inference and Fundamental Limits: Introduction

-In this paper, we propose a general model that better represents real-world data, especially when the tasks are heterogeneous and the worker reliability can vary with a given task type.
-Specifically, we assume that each worker and task has its own type among $[d] := \left\{1, 2, \cdots, d \right\}$, and the reliability of a worker may change by the task type and worker type.
-Under this general model, the worker reliabilities can be completely changed for each task, and the main questions are how to estimate the types of tasks and workers, and how to choose proper weights for answers from each worker depending on the task type and worker type, where neither the task types nor the worker types are known.
-We consider a high-dimensional regime where the number $d$ of types can scale in the number of tasks, and the framework we develop is non-asymptotic.
+Accordingly, in this paper, we introduce a model that better describes the real-world datasets collected through crowdsourcing when the tasks are heterogeneous and the worker reliability can vary with the type of a given task.
+Specifically, we assume that each task and worker has its own (unknown) type among the set $[d] := \left\{ 1, 2, \cdots, d \right\}$, and the reliability of a worker on a certain task is determined by the worker-task type pair.
+Here, the type of a task may mean the category of the content associated with the task, and the type of a worker may indicate the speciality or the domain of interest of that worker.
+We call this model the \emph{$d$-type specialization model}.
+In this general model, the reliability of workers or the subset of high-fidelity workers can be completely changed depending on each task type.
+Contrast to the existing models assuming a low-rank structure, the maximum rank of the fidelity matrix $\mathbf{F}$ is now equal to $d$, which we allow to scale in the number of tasks $m$, and it has a block structure.
+Since the types of workers or those of tasks are unknown in practical scenarios, the exact block structure of the fidelity matrix $\mathbf{F}$ is not revealed to the inference algorithms.

-Under this highly general model, we first fully characterize the optimal sample complexity required to infer the correct labels with any target recovery accuracy, and then design an inference algorithm achieving the order-wise optimal sample complexity.
-To further demonstrate the benefits of our model and the proposed algorithm in real applications, we present experimental results both on synthetic and real-world datasets and show that our algorithm outperforms the existing baselines that are mainly developed based on the strict model assumptions on consistent worker reliabilities across all tasks.

-This paper is organized as follows.
-In Section \ref{model_problem_formulation}, we describe our proposed crowdsourcing model and formulate the crowdsourced labeling for binary tasks.
-In Section \ref{performance_baselines}, we analyze existing baseline algorithms under this new model.
-In Section \ref{main_results}, we establish the optimal sample complexity and present an algorithm achieving the order-wise optimal bound.
-Section \ref{empirical_results} includes simulation results, and Section \ref{sec:discuss} concludes the paper.
-All the proofs and experimental details are given in appendices.